openstack-infra/infra-specs/specs/ansible_puppet_apply.rst

 ===================

-While the puppetmaster has served us well for quite some time, with the introduction of ansible for sequencing and orchestration, it's not longer needed.
+While the puppetmaster has served us well for quite some time, with the introduction of ansible for sequencing and orchestration, it's no longer needed.
 Having the puppetmaster introduces a few complexities, such as the need for certificate exchange and the certificate re-use dance when we're replacing servers.
 It's also a bootstrapping issue when spinning up a new